 To this end, the d2o team have, in collaboration with GDPR subject matter experts and legal advisors, endeavoured to reach a SaaS Data Processing Agreement that adequately meets the GDPR requirements, balancing the following key considerations:

 - DPA brings with it additional administrative burden(and risks) for both parties on top of an already in-force Main Service Agreement (MSA).
-As a SaaS provider, d2o cannot simply afford to spend resources on renegotiation with each customer.
-Therefore, we made every effort to offer a fair and robust, DPA in-line with the spirit and letter of the GDPR.
+As a SaaS provider, d2o simply cannot afford to spend resources on renegotiation with each customer.
+Therefore, we made every effort to offer a fair and robust, DPA in line with the spirit and letter of the GDPR.

 - d2o – as Processor – commits to comply with the obligations assigned to the Data Processor under the GDPR.
 This includes art.
 28 in its entirety and Controller’s processing instructions;